Pick up Artists

 Concept

-The flow of time and the path of running
+The flow of time and the trajectory of the race

 - Verdigris -